The Kwikfiets: a Place for Bicycle Lover Beyond any Commercial Logic

 The experience was great, we get to know a lot of nice people, and we had a lot of fun making our living.

 Unfortunately, beauty often has a short life, and nothing of this exists anymore.

-Yes, unbridled dutch capitalism defeated us and we were evicted from the Kwikfiets the 1st of October 2013.
-The place was rented out to somebody that could pay the double of the rent we use to pay.
+Yes, unbridled dutch capitalism defeated us and we were evicted from the Kwikfiets on the 1st of October 2013.
+The place was rented out to somebody that could pay double the rent we use to pay.

 This looks like a sad ending but is not: now myself and Willem are both into our real desire, adventure.

 Willem is exploring the Netherlands with his canoe, planning to build a bigger one with a sail to reach the Mediterranean Sea trough France next summer.

 I’m back in Bologna, for now, reaching Elena again, she got graduated in the meanwhile and now we’re both free and unemployed.

 Ready to ride east, maybe forever.